-Getting bangs is a rite of passage in so many people’s lives, whether it’s done on a whim or after months of decision-making.
+Getting a fringe is a rite of passage in so many people’s lives, whether it’s done on a whim or after months of decision-making.
 Choosing your style is a big part of that journey, so a little bit of research never hurts.
-One of the benefits of bangs is how beautifully they frame your face, so it’s especially helpful to know what shape your face is.
+One of the benefits of a fringe is how well they frame your face, so it’s especially helpful to know what shape your face is.
 So, first things first: Identify your face shape (it’s easier than it sounds, promise).

 Now you’re ready for step two: choosing your look.
 We turned to Moroccanoil Celebrity Hairstylist Bryce Scarlett—a.k.a. the man Gigi Hadid, Margot Robbie, Brie Larson and pretty much every other A-lister trusts with their gorgeous hair—to help break down which fringe is best for each shape.
-Ahead, find your next hairstyle, along with celeb inspiration to screenshot and show your hairstylist.
-(Oh, and it goes without saying: It's best to go to a trained professional for bangs—or any big hair change—to avoid catastrophe.)
+Keep scrolling to find your next hairstyle, along with celeb inspiration to screenshot and show your hairstylist.
+(Oh, and it goes without saying: It's best to go to a trained professional if you're thinking of a fringe—or any big hair change—to avoid catastrophe.)

 Face Shape: Round

-“Full, choppy, piecey bangs that extend from from lash-length to jawbone-length are perfect for round faces,” says Scarlett.
+"Full, choppy, piecey fringes that extend from lash-length to jawbone-length are perfect for round faces,” says Scarlett.
 Elizabeth Olsen demonstrates the look flawlessly, and Scarlett also cites Goldie Hawn’s iconic long bangs as a style reference.

 Face Shape: Oval

-As expert bangs-wearer Dakota Johnson has proven time and time again, oval-shaped faces can wear pretty much any bangs style.
-Still, Scarlett has a favorite, explaining that “Longer, soft, side-swept bangs frame an oval-shaped face.”
+As expert fringe-wearer Dakota Johnson has proven time and time again, oval-shaped faces can wear pretty much any style.
+Still, Scarlett has a favourite, explaining that "Longer, soft, side-swept fringes frame an oval-shaped face.”

 Face Shape: Heart